yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 But it’s not all bad news dear Mali sufferers!

 [Newer generations](https://www.phoronix.com/news/Panthor-DRM-Newer-Mali) of Mali hardware, codenamed "Panthor" will have an officially backed Mesa driver, the already existing but almost abandoned [Panfrost/PanVK](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/26358) driver.
-This means in the future Mali moments will maybe stop existing, in a similar way to how Turnip provides a much better experience to Adreno users.
+This means that Mail moments may cease existing sometime in the future, in a similar way to how Turnip provides a much better experience to Adreno users.

 ## Future projects